lowRISC/lowrisc-site/content/docs/boot-customised-NFS.md

 +++

 It is possible to boot LowRISC in the absence of an SD-Card using the rescue image.
-However the new block driver does not yet supprot hot-swapping of cards.
+However the new block driver does not yet support hot-swapping of cards.
 To support X-windows systemd is used as the startup manager.
 This places a heavy load on the filing system with many parallel threads.
 As a result NFS accesses, which operate at the file level, will be slower and less reliable.